Endorsements

 Questionnaire deadline

-Completes candidate questionnaire or ballot measure questionnaire and submits it to the PEC
+Complete candidate questionnaire or ballot measure questionnaire and submit it to the PEC

 Endorsement Resolution Deadline

-Introduces resolution via Red Desk for endorsement of candidate
+Introduce resolution via Red Desk for endorsement of candidate or ballot measure

 First Read at GBM

-Member gives first read of endorsement resolution at General Body Meeting, candidate or campaign may answer questions from chapter members
+Member gives first read of endorsement resolution at General Body Meeting

 Candidate or Ballot Measure Campaign Q&As